bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 To thrive as a consultant, it’s essential to commit to continuous learning and self-improvement.
 This involves setting personal goals, engaging in various learning activities, networking with peers, and applying new skills on the job.

+### Ask for feedback

+Feedback is essential for growth and improvement.

+- **Request specific feedback:** Regularly ask for constructive feedback from other Bitovians, mentors, and clients.
+Understanding others’ perspectives can highlight areas for improvement.
+- **Act on feedback:** Clarify any vague feedback, and take actionable steps based on the input you receive.
+- **Track and follow up:** Document feedback over time to spot patterns and make continuous improvements.
+After implementing changes, follow up to make sure expectations are met and the feedback loop is effective.

+Tips and techniques:

+- **Action plans:** Develop action plans based on feedback, outlining specific steps to address areas of improvement.
+- **Feedback tracking:** Track feedback over time to identify recurring themes and measure your progress in addressing them.

+Questions to reflect:

+- How do you typically respond to constructive feedback, and what steps do you take to implement it?

-### Set personal goals
+### Set professional goals

-Setting personal goals is the foundation of continuous learning.
+Setting professional goals is the foundation of continuous learning.
 Define clear, achievable objectives to guide your development.

 - **Define goals:** Establish objectives for both technical and consulting skill development.
 These should be ambitious yet realistic, ensuring they push you to grow while remaining attainable.
 Adjust them as needed based on your progress and evolving career needs.
 - **Create actionable plans:** Develop detailed action plans to achieve your goals.
 Break down your objectives into specific tasks with timelines and identify the resources required to accomplish them.
 This structured approach will keep you focused and motivated.